Erasmus de la Fontaine: Marriage and family

 Erasmus died on 16 March 1672 aged 70, and is buried at Kirby Bellars.

 Appearance

-At the Virgina Museum of Fine Arts, located in Richmond, Virgina, (Elegance and Wonder: Masterpieces of European Art from the Jordan and Thomas A. Saunders III Collection) a portrait of Erasmus and his sister, Elizabeth de la Fontaine (later de Linge) is displayed.
+At the Virginia Museum of Fine Arts, located in Richmond, Virginia, (Elegance and Wonder: Masterpieces of European Art from the Jordan and Thomas A. Saunders III Collection) a portrait of Erasmus and his sister, Elizabeth de la Fontaine (later de Linge) is displayed.
 He was fifteen when this portrait was completed.
 According to this portrait, he had sandy blond hair, a round face, and brown eyes.